opentripplanner/OpenTripPlanner/docs/OTP2-MigrationGuide.md

 ## Command Line

 The OTP2 command line parameters are different than in OTP1.
-Use the `--help` option to get the current documentation, and look at the [Basic Tutorial, Start up OPT](Basic-Tutorial.md#starting-otp) for examples.
+Use the `--help` option to get the current documentation, and look at [Basic Tutorial - Starting OTP](Basic-Tutorial.md#starting-otp) for examples.
 The possibility to build the graph in 2 steps (streets then transit) is new in OTP2.
-OTP2 does not support multiple routers.
+OTP2 does not support routing on more than one separate transportation network with a single server (referred to as multiple "routers" in OTP1).

 ## File Loading

-OTP1 accesses all files using the local file system, no other _data-source_ is supported.
+OTP1 reads and writes all files on the local filesystem, and no other _data-source_ is supported.
 In OTP2 we support accessing cloud storage.
-So far Google Cloud Storage is added and we plan to add support for AWS S3 as well.
-Config files (_otp-config.json, build-config.json, router-config.json_) are read from the local file system, while other files can be read/written from the local file-system or the cloud.
-OTP2 supports mixing any data sources that are supported.
+So far support for Google Cloud Storage has been added and we plan to add support for AWS S3 as well.
+Config files (_otp-config.json, build-config.json, router-config.json_) must be read from the local file system, while other files can be read/written from either the local filesystem or cloud storage.
+OTP2 supports mixing any supported data sources.

 OTP1 loads input data files (_DEM, OSM, GTFS, NeTEx_) based on the suffix (file extension).
 But for GTFS files OTP1 also opens the zip-file and looks for _stops.txt_.
 OTP2 identifies GTFS files by the